awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-analytics.rst

 .. list-table::
-   :widths: 1
+   :widths: 1 6

    * - What does this do?

-       The AWSProvider provides a central place
-       to add code that accesses AWS resources.
-The constructor will load the AWS Configuration (a JSON file that we downloaded earlier) and create an IdentityManager object that is used to authenticate the device and/or user to AWS for accessing resources.
+     - The AWSProvider provides a central place to add code that accesses AWS resources.
+The constructor will load the AWS Configuration (a JSON file that you downloaded earlier) and create an IdentityManager object that is used to authenticate the device and/or user to AWS for accessing resources.
 The :code:`getPinpointManager()` method will create a connection to Amazon Pinpoint if it doesn't exist.